sidoh/esp8266_milight_hub-wiki/Performance-Tuning.md

 Other protocols (v6 UDP, REST) include receipt messages, which drastically decrease performance.  v5 UDP is the most lightweight option, but doesn't support all bulb types.

+Because UDP has no retransmit or backpressure functionality, MQTT (which is over TCP) is a better choice for both performance and reliability.

 ## Set state flushing rate limit high

 Set `state_flush_interval` as high as you can tolerate it.
 This controls how often state is persisted to flash.